smyha/TerraformTutorial/code/terraform/azure-networking-tutorial/README.md

 - **No VPN needed**: Access VMs from anywhere without VPN
 - **Compliance**: Helps meet security requirements by eliminating public exposure
 - **Simplified management**: Centralized VM access management

+**DNS and Name Resolution:**

+DNS is important for Azure Bastion as it provides the FQDN that users connect to, and it helps identify VMs by name rather than IP addresses.

+**How DNS works with Azure Bastion:**
+- **Bastion FQDN**: Azure automatically assigns a DNS name to the Bastion host (e.g., `mybastion.bastion.azure.com`)
+- **VM Name Resolution**: When connecting to VMs, you can use their hostname or private IP address
+- **Custom Domains**: You can use custom domains with Bastion, though the primary access is through Azure Portal

+**Use Cases:**
+1. **VM Discovery**: Use DNS names to identify VMs instead of remembering IP addresses (e.g., `web-server-01` instead of `10.0.1.10`)
+2. **Automation**: Scripts can use DNS names to connect to VMs via Bastion programmatically
+3. **Documentation**: DNS names make documentation and runbooks more readable and maintainable
+4. **Multi-VNet Scenarios**: When Bastion is in a hub VNet, DNS helps identify VMs in spoke VNets

+**Example Scenario**: Your operations team needs to access multiple VMs across different subnets.
+Instead of maintaining a spreadsheet of IP addresses, they use DNS names like `prod-web-01`, `prod-db-01`, etc. This makes it easier to identify and connect to the correct VM, especially in large environments with hundreds of VMs.

 **Implementation:**
 - **Module**: `modules/bastion/`